Senneseph/AngularPress/DOCKER_SETUP.md

-# Angular Press - Docker Setup Guide
+# AngularPress - Docker Setup Guide

-This guide explains how to run the entire Angular Press stack (MySQL, API, and Frontend) using Docker Compose.
+This guide explains how to run the entire AngularPress stack (MySQL, API, and Frontend) using Docker Compose.

 ## Prerequisites